Waifuso/NailSync/README.md

-# Nail Salon Android App
+# Nail Salon Android App | Spring 2025 1st Place for 309

 An Android application for a nail salon booking system, featuring separate interfaces for customers and employees.
 Built with Java, Volley, and Material Components.

 ## Features